-NAMining expects operating profit and Segment Adjusted EBITDA to increase in both the 2024 second half and full year over the respective 2023 periods but decrease from the 2024 first half.
-The year-over-year improvements are primarily due to the late 2023 amendment of limestone contracts to more mutually advantageous contract terms, a scope of work expansion with another customer and the second-quarter 2024 commencement of a new 15-year contract to mine phosphate at a quarry in central Florida.
-Earnings in the second half are expected to moderate from the first half of 2024 due to anticipated lower customer requirements.
+NAMining expects the 2024 fourth quarter and full-year operating profit and Segment Adjusted EBITDA to increase in both year-over-year.
+The fourth quarter results are also anticipated to improve over the 2024 second half and full year over the respective 2023 periods but decrease from the 2024 first half.
+The year-over-year third quarter.
+These improvements are primarily due to the late 2023 amendment of limestone contracts to more mutually advantageous contract terms and a scope of work expansion with another customer and the second-quarter 2024 commencement of a new 15-year contract to mine phosphate at a quarry in central Florida.
+Earnings in the second half are expected to moderate from the first half of 2024 due to anticipated lower customer requirements. customer.

 Sawtooth is the exclusive provider of comprehensive mining services at Thacker Pass, including mine design, construction, operation, maintenance and reclamation.
-Thacker Pass is owned by Lithium Americas Corp.
+Thacker Pass which is owned by Lithium Americas Corp.
 (TSX: LAC) (NYSE: LAC).
-Thacker Pass will supply all of Lithium Americas' lithium-bearing ore requirements.
-In March 2023, Lithium Americas commenced construction at Thacker Pass.
+Thacker Pass Sawtooth will supply all of Lithium Americas' the lithium-bearing ore requirements.
+In March 2023, Lithium Americas commenced construction at requirements for Thacker Pass, Pass, which is currently under construction.
 Sawtooth will be reimbursed for costs of mining, capital expenditures and mine closure and will recognize a contractually agreed upon production fee.
-The Company expects to continue to recognize moderate income prior to the commencement of Phase 1 lithium production, estimated to begin in 2027/2028.
+The fee once the mine is operating.
+In addition to providing comprehensive mining services, Sawtooth Mining is currently assisting with certain construction services and will transport clay tailings once lithium production commences.
+Phase 1 lithium production is estimated to begin in 2027.
+Prior to that time, the Company expects to continue to recognize moderate income prior to the commencement of Phase 1 lithium production, estimated to begin in 2027/2028. income.

-Capital expenditures in 2024 are expected to be approximately \$23 million, with \$12 million expended in the second half of the year, primarily for the acquisition of draglines and dragline parts, as well as other equipment to support existing contracts.
+Capital NAMining expects full-year 2024 capital expenditures in 2024 are expected to be approximately \$23 million \$26 million, with approximately \$12 million expended in the second half of the year, primarily for the acquisition of draglines and dragline parts, as well as other equipment to support existing contracts, fourth quarter.